 - 1. do not apply towards degree requirements. - 2. have no influence on grade point average (GPA), and - 3. may not be transferred.
-Students entering degree or non-degree programs who wish to register for any course which has a Learning Support Study prerequisite in an area must meet LSS requirements in that area.
-All students who place in LSS courses must complete GMC 100A, Preparing for Success.
+Students entering degree or non-degree programs who wish to register for any course which has a Learning Support Services prerequisite in an area must meet LSS requirements in that area.
+All students who place in LSS courses must complete GMC 100A/Life Keys in the first quarter of enrollment, unless all GMC 100A/Life Keys classes are full.
+In that event, the student must take GMC 100A/Life Keys in the next quarter of enrollment.